paulunits/data-structures-hash-challenge/README.md

  * Read Wikipedia's entry on [Hash Tables](http://en.wikipedia.org/wiki/Hash_table) if you get stuck
  * How will you produce a [Hash Function](http://en.wikipedia.org/wiki/Hash_function) for a String?
 Note: it doesn't need to be a perfect hash function, collisions are OK

+### Timebox your Hash Function

+Don't spend longer than 30 minutes on your hash function for String.
+You can look up various implementations online.
+It's best to pick the simplest one that makes sense to you, even if it's not perfect.

 ## Release 2, Why are Hashes fast?